-Burn: Cycle is a point and click adventure from the early 1990s which has many of the characteristics of the early games made available on the relatively new format of compact disc.
+Burn: Cycle is a point-and-click-adventure from the early 1990s which has many of the characteristics of the early games made available on the relatively new format of compact disc.
 The graphics were a mix of polygonal backgrounds with live actors imposed over them.
-The game is played largely in a first person perspective in which the player clicks on objects to collect them/shoot them/interact with them.
+The game is played largely via a first-person perspective, in which the player clicks on objects to collect/shoot/interact with them.

 This adventure title put you in the shoes of a courier named Sol Cutter (along the lines of Johnny Mnemonic) who carries sensitive information in a hard drive grafted into his head.
 At the outset, you are in the middle of a job and suddenly a piece of the data glitches and knocks you on your butt.
 From here, you have to escape the enemy compound and get back in touch with your manager/pilot/friend Kris.
 This goes incredibly wrong and you are forced to run and go undercover.
 You eventually run into a few interesting characters who help you along your journey like Zip, a man who's addiction to direct sensation input gives him connections to the underworld, and Doc, who knows a thing or two about the televerse (the game's interpretation of the internet/matrix).

 The crux to the gameplay was the time limit.
 You were given 2 real-time hours to disarm the virus-bomb in your head.
 If you ran out of time, you died.
 Once you find the cure, you win the game.